-If you dread being pulled into the boss’s office for some one-on-one time, you may be looking at the process all wrong.
-Rather than think of your review as a time when your boss picks apart your work habits, consider it your opportunity to lay out an argument as to why you’re the office MVP.
+If you dread being pulled into the boss’s office for some one-on-one time, you might be looking at the process all wrong.
+Rather than viewing your review as a time when the boss picks apart your work habits, consider it an opportunity to lay out arguments as to why you’re the office’s most valuable member.

 1. Understand the review process

 If you’ve been with the same employer for years, you can probably skip this step.
 However, if you landed a new job last year — or if your employer is rolling out a new performance appraisal system — don’t be afraid to ask for details.